 Referee "No Show" Fees There is a $20 no show fee that will be charged to your account for the first time you do not show to an assignment without contacting an assignor and for a second offense the fine is $30.
 A “No-Show” offense includes you getting a replacement for your game without notifying any assignor.

-Below is our fee schedule for the new 2018-2019 season.
+Below is our fee schedule for the new 2022 season.
+Note that each game you are assigned also has a GAME FEE which goes to the assignor of $4 per game to cover the assigner's fee.
 Fees are generally paid by check sent to your address based on pay voucher forms provided by the home school before game time, filled out by you and submitted to the home coach at the game.
 Some schools are now using REFPAY which is linked through Arbiter.
 Varsity Games are normally 80 minutes or 40 minute halves.
 Tournament fees may be paid on the field or by check.
 Note a new late fee of $10 is also added for those schools who don't pay within 30 days of game.
 Also see Payment Procedures.

 |Game||Dual Crew||3 Man Crew|

-Officials who work alone (if two officials are normally assigned) receive an additional $20.00.
+Officials who work alone (if two officials are normally assigned) receive an additional 50% of base pay or $33.